-Colorado has a very rich history and it is reflected in it’s place names.
+Colorado has a very rich Hispanic history and it is reflected in it’s place names.

 Action Step: Get out a map of Colorado and your notebook.
-Scan it for Spanish names and then translate and record them in your notebook.
+Scan it for Spanish names and then translate and write them in your notebook.

 Muchas Gracias y hasta mañana,